petar11199/Trackfitness/README.md

 - Logout;
 - Personal information;
 - Edit personal information;
-- Loading
+- Loading;
-- Create new exercise
+- Create new exercise / meal;
-- Delete existing exercise
+- Delete existing exercise / meal;
+- Finish exercise / meal
-- Listing with all the information
+- Listing with all the exercises / meals;
+- Awards;
-- Awards
+- Responsive (2 stages);

 ... more coming soon.

 Known issues:
-- Not yet responsive.
+- Award for calories not counting the way it should;
+- Visual routes home/home;